School of Arts & Sciences

 Departmental Program Highlights

-90-95% of the Criminal Justice, History, Political Science, Sociology, and Social Sciences graduates are employed in their field within six months post-graduation, or have been accepted into a Graduate Program in their field or have been admitted to Law School.
+- Between 90 and 95% of Social Sciences graduates are employed in their field within six months post-graduation, have been accepted into a graduate program in their field, or have been admitted to law school.

-- Each year, the department sends 1 or 2 students to the Oklahoma State Legislature for a week-long Internship at the end of the Legislative session at the State Capitol.
+- Oklahoma State Legislature Internship: Each year, the department sends students to the Oklahoma State Legislature for a week-long internship at the end of the legislative session at the State Capitol.

 Scholarships